Score & Swap Seed Oils Sleep Meals Construction Pesticides All Tools

 Step 4 of 4

-A 30-second water rinse removes about 30-50% of surface pesticide residues.
-For better results, soak produce in a baking soda solution (1 teaspoon per 2 cups water) for 15 minutes, which removes 80-96% of common pesticides according to research published in the Journal of Agricultural and Food Chemistry.
-Peeling removes 90-99% of surface residues but also removes beneficial fiber and nutrients.
+Yes.
+Plain running water removes about 30-50% of surface pesticide residues.
+A 15-minute soak in baking soda water (1 teaspoon per 2 cups) has been shown to remove 80-96% of common pesticides in studies published in the Journal of Agricultural and Food Chemistry.
+Peeling removes even more, but you also lose beneficial fiber and nutrients in the skin.

 Val's Weekly Research Drop